 Culture includes religion, food, style, language, marriage, music, morals and in a country like China, which is expanding every single day, these values are continually changing and being challenged by a younger generation.
 Despite this, some elements of Chinese culture hold fast.

 The Chinese Communist Party officially rules China and their stance is atheism.
 Despite this, the Chinese Constitution states that people are allowed to practice any religion they want – although the only real legal religions are Buddhism, Taoism, Islam, Catholicism and Protestantism (the rest are illegal).

 The largest celebration for the Chinese is known as the Spring Festival (also known as Chinese New Year).
 It traditionally falls between mid-January to mid-February, lasts 15 days and is celebrated by 1/5 of the world’s population.
-Most of us will be familiar with the age-old custom of naming each year after an animal – 2016 is the year of the Monkey – but the celebration encompasses much more, with the undertaking of a daily act to mark the new year – such as eating rice congee and mustard greens to cleanse the body, as well as fireworks and dragon parades.
+Most of us will be familiar with the age-old custom of naming each year after an animal – 2018 is the year of the Dog – but the celebration encompasses much more, with the undertaking of a daily act to mark the new year – such as eating rice congee and mustard greens to cleanse the body, as well as fireworks and dragon parades.